ctbautomation/kicad-libraries/README.md

 > From the version 1.0.0, the library instalation process is done by the PCM.

-This repository contains the Symbols, Footprint, and 3D Models for the Espressif SoC and Modules family.
+This repository contains the Symbols, Footprint, and 3D Models for CTB Automation GmbH.

 * Notice: The libraries are provided in the hope that they will be useful but without a warranty of any kind.